Where to find trendy children's clothes

 Instead, I remembered I had some polar fleece material in 3 different designs left over at home from a previous project (seen in pic above).
 I told my kids instead of buying a scarf, we were going to make our own.
 They thought this was awesome.

-This is a very fast and easy project - if you're looking for a family craft idea that has no sewing, this one is perfect.
+This is a very fast and easy project - if you're looking for a family winter craft idea that has no sewing, this one is perfect.

 Step 1.
 Get polar fleece fabric

-There are several places you can find polar fleece for your scarf project.
+There are several places you can find polar fleece for your custom scarf project.
 It definitely needs to be polar fleece so that a) it’s warm enough and b) it doesn’t fray upon cutting, which is essential when making a no-sew scarf.

 Important shopping tip for this craft project

 Regardless of where you buy, make sure that the length of polar fleece you purchase is long enough for a scarf.
 This is surprisingly easy to overlook!
 The scarves I made for my kids were 60 inches in length (= 1 yard and 2 feet).
 This was for a 6 year old and an 8 year old, but a couple of inches longer might have been a little better.
-Really the length will depend on your child’s preferences.
-Use your or your spouse's existing scarf as a measurement guide on your child to see how many inches shorter you think your child’s scarf should be.
+Really the length will depend on your child’s preferences - there is no set length for how long a scarf should be.

 Step 2.
 Cut the polar fleece to size